By Eva Bein

 About the Author …

 Eva Bein is from Wheaton, Ill., and will graduate in May 2023.
 She is majoring in Earth, Society and Environmental Sustainability and minoring in both Business and Journalism.
-She is excited to job search in the realm of business with a heavy emphasis in sustainability or environmental writing.
+She is excited to job search in the business world with a focus in sustainability and environmental communication.

 This article was the grand prize winner in the 2022 Janelle Joseph Environmental Writing Contest.